-Managing an innovation portfolio is an exercise in good judgement.
+Managing an innovation portfolio is an exercise in good judgment.
 For example, technology transfer innovation companies manage these portfolios with the aim of identifying innovations with high potential and knowing how to give up on projects that are risky or have low potential.
 It involves deciding how to generate profits (by developing new products?
 By developing existing innovations?) and the markets to target (existing markets?
 Adjacent markets?
 New markets?).

-Tip no. 1 – Validate the potential of your innovations
+Validate the potential of your innovations

 Try to validate the potential of your innovations at a very early stage in the development process.
 By doing this you’ll be armed with in-depth knowledge and understanding of your technologies and the markets they could develop in.
 This will allow you to keep up with the pace of your R&D and take the necessary measures (patents, trademarks, etc.) to prevent any disclosure during development.

-Tip no. 2 – Explore the full potential of your innovations
+Explore the full potential of your innovations

 Not all research carried out by your R&D department will necessarily lead to major innovations.
 Your aim should thus be to maximize the value of your innovations by identifying:

 – The right fields of application: Your innovations should flourish in a growth sector that offers the maximum returns.
-You should also consider unexpected fields of application that may be useful in the future.
+You should also consider unexpected fields of applications that may be useful in the future.

 – The right territory(ies) to target: Local, national, or international markets?
 Determine the geographic area(s) where your innovations have the best chance of finding their audience.